surifirstpin/Acubi_Tech_Doc/Analysis_TD.md

 ## Filters

-Filters removes all the data except the one you want to retrieve.
+Filters  in AcuBi Narrows by data except the one you want to retrieve.
 Filter expressions are the advanced way to limit the data.

 **The following are the various types of filter expressions used:**